divvun/lang-sme-ml-speech/README.md

 If everything worked out fine with the previous steps, you can now start the common training of TTS and ASR with `python train_forward.py`.
 This repo is setup for inference, so if you want to train the models, you need to do a bit extra work.
 You need `forward_tacotron/forward_step430K_weights.pyt` &`forward_tacotron/forward_step_430K_optim.pyt`.
 Change the paths in `utils/paths.py` respectively.

+Alternatively, with your own data, you need to repeat Data preparation steps with the tacotron model that you trained, for asr you would need to run `python process_for_asr.py --from_scratch`.
+This will create and save a new processor and vocab.

+You would need you train ASR and TTS models without `dual_transformation` for around 500 steps for ASR and at least 300K for TTS.

 ## Inference

-When you run `bash run_forward_inf` this will generate audio in `audio` folder from sentences.txt.
+When you run `python gen_forward --alpha .95 waveglow` or `python gen_forward --alpha .95 griffinlim` this will generate audio in `audio` folder from sentences.txt.
+The vocoder would be waveglow (recommended) or griffinlim respectively. `--alpha` value (float) is responsible for teh speed of the audio.

  Run `predict.py` to inference with ASR model.
+This will both run WER calculation over the whole test set and will print out the predictions for the first 10 sentences in the dataset.

 # Supercomputer run